Why your ad extensions aren't showing

 Also, remember that location extensions don't appear for ads on the Display Network.

-Review extensions are attributed quotes -- exact or paraphrased - from a positive review, award, or accolade that can appear beneath your Search ads.
-As with all extensions, many factors go into deciding when and where a review appears.
+Review extensions are exact or paraphrased quotes from a positive review, award, or accolade that can appear beneath your Search ads.

 Reviews appear on the Google Search Network with desktop and tablet devices.
 Reviews won’t show with Display Network campaigns, or on mobile devices.